jonkirathe/mockit/README.md

 ## Introduction

-The Mock Server provides a simple and flexible way to create and manage mock API endpoints.
+The Mockit Server provides a simple and flexible way to create and manage mock API endpoints.
 It supports authentication, token refresh, and user management, making it ideal for testing and development.
 This project aims to help developers by providing a ready-to-use mock server that can be easily integrated into their workflow.

 ## Features